Independent Living Support Services

 Independent Living is based on the philosophy that people with disabilities are the best experts on their strengths and needs and should be in control of the services that allow them to live independently.

 Sometimes people need assistance to learn or increase independent living skills to achieve greater independence.
-Other times, people need support in navigating complex systems (like Community Mental Health or the Department of Human Services) and connecting to the community resources that will best meet their needs.
+Other times, people need support in navigating complex systems (like Community Mental Health or the Department of Health and Human Services) and connecting to the community resources that will best meet their needs.

 Areas often addressed in this program include: